Sam Montembeault: Montreal Canadiens

-On October 1, 2021, Montembeault was placed on waivers by the Panthers whereas he was claimed by the Montreal Canadiens the following day.
+Prior to the beginning of the 2021–22 season, Montembeault was placed on waivers by the Panthers on October 1, 2021, and was subsequently claimed by the Montreal Canadiens.
 He made his Canadiens debut a few days later in a 6–2 preseason loss against the Toronto Maple Leafs, but was widely credited for a strong performance despite weak defending by the team.
 With starting goaltender Carey Price taking a leave of absence for mental health reasons, Montembeault became the primary backup goaltender to veteran Jake Allen.
-Following an injury to Allen on January 12, 2022 in a game against the Boston Bruins, Montembeault intermittently became the Canadiens' starting goaltender for a period of two months.
+Following an injury to Allen on January 12 in a game against the Boston Bruins, Montembeault became the Canadiens' starting goaltender for a period of two months.
 Over the course of this run, he became the first goaltender in team history to post 48+ saves in two consecutives games and earned his first career NHL shutout win against the Buffalo Sabres on February 23.
-Upon Allen's return, Montembeault played only sparingly, however, after the former was re-injured in early April, he again became the team's starting goaltender.
-At the conclusion of the season, Montembeault underwent corrective wrist surgery.
+Upon Allen's return, Montembeault initially played only sparingly.
+However, after Allen was re-injured in early April, he again became the team's starting goaltender.
+Collectively, he finished the season posting an 8–18–6 record, along with a 3.77 GAA, .891 save percentage, and one shutout.
+During the ensuing offseason, Montembeault underwent corrective wrist surgery, and was likewise re-signed to a two-year, $2 million contract extension by the Canadiens.

-On July 18, 2022, Montembeault was re-signed to a two-year, $2 million contract extension with the Canadiens.
 Beginning the 2022–23 season as Allen's backup, he was soon noted for markedly improved performance, particularly when evaluated by advanced statistics.
-After yet another injury to Allen in January 2023 necessitated Montembeault taking over the starter role, he appeared in eight straight games, posting a 4–4–0 record with a .930 save percentage in that span.
-Kent Hughes, the team's general manager, praised his play and said "he still has a lot to experience as a goalie, but we see the potential.
+After yet another injury to Allen in January 2023 necessitated Montembeault taking over the starter role, he appeared in eight straight games, posting a 4–4–0 record with a .930 save percentage during that span.
+Kent Hughes, the team's general manager, praised his play, stating, "he still has a lot to experience as a goalie, but we see the potential.
 So Sam definitely isn't going anywhere."
 Discussion then ensued amongst sports media of whether Montembeault should be treated as the team's main goaltender on a long-term basis.
 Upon Allen's return, the two largely alternated starts on an equal basis.
-Following the season, Montembeault finished second to captain Nick Suzuki for the Molson Cup honor as team player of the year.
+Following the season, Montembeault finished second to captain Nick Suzuki for the Molson Cup honour as team player of the year.